Invasive Animal

 About This Species

+Mute swans are native to Europe and Asia and became invasive throughout North America after being intentionally introduced by settlers in the 1870s.
 These large birds have few natural predators in BC and can raise up to eight young in a year.
 Adults may weigh between 11-19 kg.
-Requiring up to 4 kg of food each day, they feed mainly of submerged aquatic plants in marshes, lakes, and rivers, and uproot the plants they eat.
+Requiring up to 4 kg of food each day, they feed on mainly submerged aquatic plants in marshes, lakes, and rivers, and uproot the plants they eat.
 This reduces food and habitat for native waterfowl and other wildlife and can drastically alter aquatic ecosystems.
+Mute swans are designated as a Management species by the BC Provincial Priority Invasive Species List.

 How to Identify

 Two other species of swan are known to overwinter in Southwestern BC, the Trumpeter swan (Cygnus buccinator) and the Tundra swan (Cygnus columbianus).
-Adult Mute swans have bright orange bills with a black knob at the base, while both other species have black bills.
+They both have pure black bills and hold their necks in a “C” shape.
+Juveniles of these species have grey plumage.

 REPORT TO PROTECT BC’S BIODIVERSITY